As a general rule open hoppers without loads are brass. Cars with loads are plastic or American Flyer shells converted to scale.

 I stripped the cars, added about 4 ounces of weight in the hoppers and installed the false floors.
 I then painted and decaled the cars.
 I mostly used an alphabet set since the lettering was so simple.
 The weathering presented a challenge for me.
 Even in the mid 50s the cars were rather battered.
 I really wanted a random blotchy rusted look.
 I think that turned out pretty well too.
 I may put a partial coal load in them at some point.
 I use REAL coal.
 It would not take much coal - even loose - to simulate their intended use.
 But they are so different and interesting just as they are.

 This PRR GLca and the Berwind GL is the same custom made car made from American Flyer cars as the above PRSL GLca hoppers.
 I do not know who the builder was.
 I was just happy to get 4 of them.
 I improved some details and repainted all of them.
-This Shadow Keystone scheme existed in official PRR lettering drawings, but no known Shadow Keystone GLca photos have been found.
+This Shadow Keystone scheme existed in official PRR lettering drawings, but no known Shadow Keystone GLca photos of an actual car have been found.
 In Mythbuster terms it is plausible but not confirmed!
 The false bottom was made to support the coal load which also hides the extra weights and Made By American Flyer text molded into the car slope sheets.

 Both cars have Jerry Glow Decals.